sheelendra-scripts/sheelendra-scripts/README.md

 ---

 ## About
-I build systems where silicon, code, and data converge into machines that sense, decide, and endure beyond the lab.
+I build systems where silicon, code and data converge into machines that sense, decide and endure beyond the lab.

 ---